 Working at the Global Youth Village is a very rewarding experience.
 Alumni staff say it best:

 “There is something amazing about the Legacy experience.
 I always leave feeling incredibly hopeful and inspired.
 It is really quite unique and wonderful.
 The experience always activates some hidden corner of my mind and heart...
-It never ceases to be positive and personally transformative for everyone involved… I will continue to reflect on and discover all this experience has taught me, questions it has given rise in me, and to contemplate how I can expand my role as a voice and agent for positive change and how I can work to create an increasingly peaceful world.” -- Marie Lewis, alumni staff and professional educator
+It never ceases to be positive and personally transformative for everyone involved… I will continue to reflect on and discover all this experience has taught me, questions it has given rise in me, and to contemplate how I can expand my role as a voice and agent for positive change and how I can work to create an increasingly peaceful world.” -- Marie Lewis, NYC, alumni staff and professional educator

 The training and skill development provided also attracts many volunteers.
 Professional educators may find this training as a means to fulfill continuing education requirements.

 Getting Here and Getting Around

-The nearest bus station is Lynchburg, Virginia; the nearest airports are in Lynchburg or Roanoke, Virginia; the closest train station is in Lynchburg.
+The nearest bus station is Lynchburg, Virginia; the nearest airports are in Lynchburg (LYH) or Roanoke (ROA), Virginia; the closest train station is in Lynchburg.
 We will pick up staff arriving into either city.

 Enjoy the beauty of Virginia’s Appalachian Mountains on your days off.
-Whether it's a jet skiing at Smith Mountain Lake, hiking the Appalachian Trail, taking in the historic sites of Monticello, or visiting the market, restaurants and clubs in downtown Roanoke, you'll find lots of options within a one to two hour drive.
+Whether it's a jet skiing at Smith Mountain Lake, hiking the Appalachian Trail, taking in the historic sites of Monticello, or visiting the market, restaurants, and clubs in downtown Roanoke, you'll find lots of options within a one to two-hour drive.